 This ride is best ridden as a shuttle ride, or if you can find an AWESOME friend getting dropped off at the top is the best possible experience.

 This ride is a Colorado Springs classic.
-It may be ridden in entirety or a shuttle may be used to drive up to park at Frosty's parking off of Gold Camp Road
+It may be ridden in entirety as shown or a shuttle may be used to drive up to park at Frosty's parking off of Gold Camp Road

 or at the Jones 701 trailhead off of FS 379